Abby Lee Miller Weight Loss: ‘Dance Moms’ Star Flaunts New Figure In Black Ensemble After Dropping 100 Pounds

 The 51-year-old dance instructor and choreographer has been enjoying her time out of jail after getting an early release for good behavior.
 Abby Lee Miller was sentenced to one year and one day in prison at a federal correction complex after pleading guilty to fraud and money laundering charges.
 Now, it appears that the Abby Lee Dance Company mentor is putting all the bad vibes behind her as she was spotted all glammed up and all smiles when she attended an Easter Sunday service in Los Angeles.

 Abby Lee Miller flaunted her incredible 100-pound weight loss in an all-black ensemble in her recent outing.
 The former Dance Moms star wore a sequined black top that showcased her much slimmer figure.
-And unlike her previous snapm where she was spotted wearing a pair of oversized shorts, the reality star has opted for a flattering pair of black pants that emphasized her long legs.
+And unlike her previous snap, where she was spotted wearing a pair of oversized shorts, the reality star has opted for a flattering pair of black pants that emphasized her long legs.

 The famous dance teacher then finished up her look with black trendy loafers and accessorized with hoop earrings and a couple of statement rings.
 Abby Lee Miller’s much slimmer face is still very evident despite wearing her long brunette tresses down.